JulianBaader/gamma-coincidence-spectroscopy/README.md

 * The setup can be configured in three ways:
     * Input, whether the input data should be taken from the redpitaya or a tar source
     * Ouput, whether the data should be analyzed into a spectrum, a coincidence analysis or the raw pulses are to be saved
     * Trigger, on which channel the trigger is set.
-This is only relevant for the spectrum and the redpitaya.

 # Debugging